 If you own a home and are thinking of buying a second one, a home equity loan might be a great way to do it.
 If you’re looking to make a larger down payment or purchase a second home or investment property outright, you can borrow against the equity in your existing home by using a home equity loan.

-But using a home equity loan to purchase another property comes with its own pros and cons depending on your financial situation, the property you’d like to buy and how you intend to use it.
+But using a home equity loan to buy another property comes with pros and cons depending on your financial situation, the home you’d like to buy and how you intend to use it.

-Home equity loans are a useful way to acquire funds for another real estate purchase.
-They can be immensely helpful when you’re strapped for liquid cash, or would just rather keep the cash you have for another purpose.
+Home equity loans are a useful way to get the funds you need for another real estate purchase.
+They can be immensely helpful when you’re strapped for cash, or you’d rather keep the cash you have for another purpose.

 What is a home equity loan?

 Sometimes referred to as a second mortgage or home equity installment loan, a home equity loan is a lump-sum, fixed-term loan that uses the equity in your current home as collateral.
 Like any loan, you pay back what you borrow plus interest by making payments according to the loan’s terms.